 In conducting investigations of and in facilitating student conduct proceedings of sexual misconduct violations, the University will:

-- Provide interim protective measures as outlined earlier in this handbook.
+- Provide interim support measures as outlined earlier in this handbook.

 - Employ fair process considerations for both the complainant and respondent.